Who Pays Mobile Home Property Taxes?

-Yes, taxes must be paid for a mobile home by the owner of the home.
+Property taxes for a mobile home must be paid by the owner of the home.
 But are they paying personal property tax or real estate tax?
 If you own the home but not the land, you likely will pay personal property tax to the state motor vehicle department.
-However, some states, such as Michigan, require no annual tax for factory built homes.
+However, some states, such as Michigan, require no annual tax for factory-built homes.
 Often, in lieu of annual taxes, the state will levy a tax at the time of the manufactured or mobile home purchase.

 On the other hand, if you own the land the home is on as well as the home, you will pay your real estate tax bill.
 The bill should be paid to the local government where your home is located.

 What’s the Difference Between Property and Real Property Taxes?